 In step (1), the input source was determined in step (0), since the sentence sub-structure's head was "WOULD" according to the IP network's sub-structure's input specifier in step (0).
-The context input is NIL because the source fstructure does not have a parent f-structure.
-The input role has the value sentence because the slot position of the output sub-structure in step (0) implies the grammatical relation of the substructure is sentence.
+The context input is NIL because the source f-structure does not have a parent f-structure.
+The input role has the value sentence because the slot position of the output sub-structure in step (0) implies the grammatical relation of the sub-structure is sentence.
 The input p-head is NIL because the head of target f-structure in step (0) was NIL as specified by the output HF-vector there.

 The VP network maps the input f-structure to its German counterpart by specifying (a) the head of the German VP structure WERDE and the terminal features of the German VP structure in the output HF-vector, and (b) the input specifiers and the categories of the sub-structures of the target German VP f-structure.
-To build detailed sub-structures for this VP f-structure, the controller will activate the NP network with the input of the English sub-structure with the head "I" and the VP network with the input English sub-structure with the head "LIKE" in step (2)and (3), and combine the sub-structures returned from step (2) and (3) into the f-structure framework $[[subj]^]$ WERDE $[x{comp}^]]$.
-The combined structure is then returned to step (0) to be integrated into the top level f-structure framework there.
+To build detailed sub-structures for this VP f-structure, the controller will activate the NP network with the input of the English sub-structure with the head "I" and the VP network with the input English sub-structure with the head "LIKE" in the subsequent steps, and combine the sub-structures returned from these subsequent steps into the f-structure framework [[subj]] WERDE [scomp] The combined structure is then returned to step (0) to be integrated into the top level f-structure framework there.